Student Learning Assessment Plan

 JOUR 2500 Exit Exam: During the last week of each fall semester, an Exit Exam will be administered to students in the Reporting course.
 This exam is designed to assess student knowledge of basic concepts addressed in JOUR 1000, JOUR 2000 and JOUR 2500.
 The exam, consisting of multiple choice and open-ended questions, will be graded by appropriate members of faculty.

 Mentor Evaluation of Graduating Students: Upon completion of JOUR 2000, students are invited to participate in a professional mentoring program.
 This program pairs students with alumni who have volunteered to participate.
 The mentoring relationship is intended to continue for the remainder of the student’s academic career and perhaps beyond.
 The program does not establish particular parameters for the mentoring relationship, allowing participants to develop plans that work for each situation.
 However, the program encourages activities such as job shadowing, critiquing of resumes and other work, mock interviews and discussion of career goals and strategies.
-Upon graduation of a student in the mentor program, the alumni mentor will assess the student based on the desired learning outcomes and submit a report to the Department of Journalism and Public Relations.
+Upon graduation of a student in the mentor program, the alumni mentor will assess the student based on the desired learning outcomes and submit a report to the Journalism and Public Relations program.
 Since the mentor will have had a relationship with the student spanning two or more years, he or she will be able to not only assess the student’s status upon graduation but also the student’s development over time.

 Internship Supervisor Evaluations: at the completion of each for-credit journalism internship, the professional supervisor of the internship completes an evaluation of the student’s preparedness, knowledge and performance.
 This evaluation is submitted to the school office, where the information is compiled in a spreadsheet before being sent to the faculty supervisor for the internship.